Atlas - A Search Service for Images, Spectra, and

 Single Object Search Results

 If no data are found for the selected area, a "NOTIFICATION" page is returned stating that the collection does not have data within the input search parameters.
-Hit the 'Back' button on your browser to return to the search page and try again with different search criteria.
-If you see a 'NOTIFICATION' after doing a coordinate search, it is likely that there are no datasets from this Atlas collection for your data-point, or your search Size and/or Radius is too small to have found the object.
-Broaden the search by increasing the Size of the search box and/or radius, or by de-selecting the "Images must cover coordinate" checkbox.
+If you think there should be data, hit the 'Back' button on your browser to return to the search page and try again with different search criteria, e.g. broaden the search by increasing the Size of the search box and/or radius, or by de-selecting the "Images must cover coordinate" checkbox.

 For most of the Atlas data collections the results are displayed on a background which is the same size as the requested search size.
 This allows the user to view the entire requested search area, with the data results overlayed.
 However, for some Atlas collections visualization of the search results is made clearer by having a larger background size compared to the requested search size.
 For these data collections, Atlas has a set "background scaling factor" to display the results; the background size is equal to the search size times the background factor.
 The scaling factors for all collections are also listed Table 1.
 The Atlas search results page lists the background factor in the lower right of the overlay image, near the 'Background Image' download option.

 |Atlas Collection Name||Background Dataset Name||Maximum Allowed Search-Size/Background-Size (deg)||Background Scaling Factor|